Welcome to Dr. Yaoting Yan's homepage

-* I am a Ph.D. candidate in Astronomy & Astrophysics at the Max-Planck-Institut für Radioastronomie as well as a member of the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics at the Universities of Bonn and Cologne.
+I successfully defended my Ph.D. at the MPIfR on October 22, 2024, as a member of the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics at the University of Bonn, achieving a grade of Magna cum laude (1.0).
 My Ph.D. thesis targets on the influence of stellar objects onto the interstellar medium (ISM), with two different tools, isotope ratios and ammonia masers.
-Thesis advisor/supervisor: Dr. Christian Henkel, Prof. Dr. Karl Menten
+My supervisors are Dr. Christian Henkel and Prof. Dr. Karl Menten.

 Widespread non-metastable ammonia masers in the Milky Way